It’s beginning to feel a lot like…templates season!

 The holidays are always a frantic time between retailers chasing Q4 sales goals and consumers overwhelmed with all their shopping decisions.
-For 2020 that frenzy has been amplified by changing retail and economic landscape along with uncertainty about what’s to come.
+For 2022 that frenzy has been amplified by an economic landscape filled with uncertainty about what’s to come.

 The holiday season is starting earlier than ever with Amazon’s October Prime Days, making this Q4 a downright marathon for marketers.
 Remember to stay true to your brand’s identity and be authentic while pulling together your promotional strategy.
 In this day and age, there’s nothing more off-putting to consumers than a brand trying to be something they’re not.

 Make sure you stay tuned throughout the next few months for more of our holiday marketing content, and you can keep track of it all in our holiday content corner.
-We’ve got a lot in store this year for our readers to help you reach your 2020 Holiday goals and make this a sales season to remember!
+We’ve got a lot in store this year for our readers to help you reach your 2022 holiday goals and make this a sales season to remember!